- Deaf/Hard of Hearing-related teaching resources:

 - For insight into our veteran college students, visit the Brain Injury Association of America and read about Post-Traumatic Stress Disorder at the National Institute of Mental Health

-- For teaching strategies for students with Asperger Syndrome, the book Students with Asperger Syndrome: A Guide for College Personnel, by Lorraine E. Wolf, Jane Thierfeld Brown, and G. Ruth Kukiela Bork may be a helpful resource.
+- For teaching strategies for students on the Autism Spectrum, the book Students with Asperger Syndrome: A Guide for College Personnel, by Lorraine E. Wolf, Jane Thierfeld Brown, and G. Ruth Kukiela Bork may be a helpful resource.

 Resources on the Disability Rights Movement/History

 The rich civil rights history of hard fought legislation continues today for persons with disabilities and their advocates.
 Inspired by the success of the Civil Rights Movement that resulted in the Civil Rights Act of 1964 that forbid racial discrimination, the Disability Rights Movement has influenced legislation that resulted in the American with Disabilities Act and Section 504 of the Rehabilitation Act.

 Only an hour away, in Buffalo, NY, the new Museum of disABILITY History houses a collection of physical exhibits as well as a virtual museum.
 The Smithsonian National Museum of American History has an online, interactive history of the Disability Rights Movement.
 Further website suggestions include the Disability Social History Project and the Disability History Museum.